pavitranew/session-3/readme.md

 This cursor object contains all entries from our database.
 It also contains a bunch of other properties and methods that allow us to work with data easily.
 One such method is the `toArray` method.

 The `toArray` method takes in a callback function that allows us to do stuff with entries we retrieved from MongoLab.
-Let’s try doing a console.log() for the results and see what we get!
+Let’s try doing a console.log() for the results and see what we get:

 ```js
 app.get('/', (req, res) => {